 The QSEHRA, another name for the Small Business HRA, is an HRA exempted from certain compliance requirements and associated penalties.
 Similar to the Stand-Alone HRA, the QSEHRA allows a qualified small business to use tax-free dollars to assist employees with the purchase of health insurance and related medical expenses.

-Similarities with the Stand-Alone HRA are many; however, the new QSEHRA establishes company contribution limits ($4,950 for employee only or $10,000 for employee plus family), a coordination with premium tax credits, and a requirement for participants to have minimum essential coverage.
+Similarities with the Stand-Alone HRA are many; however, the new QSEHRA establishes company contribution limits ($5,050 for employee only or $10,250 for employee plus family in 2018), and a coordination with premium tax credits.

 2. Who is allowed to use the QSEHRA?